Every Creative Team Has a List. AI Just Cleared the Runway.

 When speed and cost are table stakes, the advantage shifts to judgment and taste.

 The market always bifurcates in response to commoditization.
-IKEA can produce a chair faster and cheaper than any craftsman alive.
-But there's a reason people seek out Amish solid wood furniture built by hand, and wait months for it.
-One is a product.
-The other is a decision.
+A factory can produce a chair faster and cheaper than any craftsman alive — and most people will buy that chair.
+But there's a reason some people seek out furniture built by hand from solid wood, wait months for it, and pay ten times the price.
+One is a transaction.
+The other is a choice about what you value.

 When everything becomes available fast and cheap, the premium doesn't disappear, it shifts to the work that carries evidence of a human mind behind it.
 William Morris understood this in 1870s England and built an entire design movement on it.